-Source data
+Materials and methods Source data

-We used 822 PD reports generated from seven NBB sites: University of Maryland, University of Pittsburgh, National Institute of Mental Health (NIMH), University of Miami, Sepulveda, Harvard Brain Tissue Resource Center, and Mount Sinai/Bronx VA Medical Center.
+We used 822 PD reports generated from seven NBB sites: the University of Maryland, University of Pittsburgh, National Institute of Mental Health (NIMH), University of Miami, Sepulveda, Harvard Brain Tissue Resource Center, and Mount Sinai/Bronx VA Medical Center.
 This represents approximately 5% of the total number of reports collected by the NBB.
 The sites provided reports in various file formats such as pdf, docx, or xlsx.
 Most of the reports contained sections outlining the specimen received, neuropathological diagnosis, macroscopic and microscopic pathological findings, and pathologist comments.
 Details and formats of the reports differed among the sites: for some sites, such as Maryland and Sepulveda, pathology descriptions were provided as narratives with sequential descriptions of findings.
-Other sites such as Harvard and Miami, grouped findings by brain regions.
+Other sites, such as Harvard and Miami, grouped findings by brain regions.
 Notably, the Mount Sinai site utilized an electronic system to capture information, significantly streamlining the data collection process.
 In total, we compiled data from 822 neuropathological reports, spanning a 32-year period from 1990 to 2022.
 Report selection was based on the presence of a PD clinical diagnosis.
 No additional stratification based on age, gender, or disease stage was made, and all personally identifiable information was redacted by NBB staff.
+To ensure privacy and confidentiality, the NBB implemented a thorough anonymization process before sharing the data.
+This process included removing names, dates of birth, addresses, and any other identifiers that could potentially link the data to specific individuals.
+The research team received and analyzed only de-identified data, and no attempts were made to re-identify individuals.
+All data handling and storage procedures were in compliance with relevant data protection regulations and institutional ethical guidelines.

-To facilitate the development of an automatic extraction pipeline, we classified reports based on their formats and created a training set containing 65 reports, which included the most representative reports for each site and format.
-These 65 reports were manually curated in consultation with the NBB working group and were used as a "gold standard" to develop and improve the NLP pipeline.
+To facilitate the development of an automatic extraction pipeline, we classified reports based on their formats and created a subset of 65 reports, which included the most representative reports for each site and format.
+This selection process prioritized capturing the diversity of report formats across different sites to develop a robust and generalizable NLP pipeline, rather than aiming for a strictly random sample.
+The number of reports per format and site varied, reflecting the uneven distribution of PD reports across sites in our dataset.
+Information on the composition of the report subset selected for manual curation is provided in the Supplementary Tables S3 and S4.
+The 65 reports were manually curated by two PhD-level annotators with neuroscience experience.
+The results were regularly discussed and reviewed by the NBB working group to ensure consistency and accuracy.
+This curated subset served as a "gold standard" to develop and improve the NLP pipeline.